stac-utils/stac-terminal/README.md

   -h, --help            show this help message and exit
 ```

+All of the sub-commands in `stacterm` can take optional field names.
+A field name is:

+- `id`: The ID of the Item
+- `collection`: The collection of the Item
+- Dates
+  - `date`: The date portion of the Item's `datetime` field
+  - `year-month`: The year and month of the Item's `datetime` field
+  - `year`: The year of the Item's `datetime` field
+- Any property

 The detailed usage examples below are shown using a saved file, however `stacterm` can also read in stdin allowing other programs to pipe output to it, such as [pystac-client](https://github.com/stac-utils/pystac-client).

 ```